d3/d3/guide/bar-1.markdown

     .attr("y", function(d, i) { return i * 20; })
     .attr("width", x)
     .attr("height", 20);
 {% endhighlight %}

+Also, the CSS changes slightly when using SVG.
+Rather than the background, the fill determines the bar color.
+You can also apply a white border to each bar by setting the stroke style:

+{% highlight css linenos %}
+.chart rect {
+  stroke: white;
+  fill: steelblue;
+}
+{% endhighlight %}

 The SVG-based chart is now almost identical to our original.
 The chart is